Annuore/travelwebsite/README.md

 ## Summary
 <br>

-# Objective
+# Project Overview
 This code deploys an s3 bucket and a cloudfront distribution to AWS.
-The objective of this project is to host a static website on amazon S3 and access the website using amazon's Content Delivery Network (CDN), Cloudfront.
+The objective of this project is to,
+* host a static website on S3, and,
+* access the cached website pages using CloudFront content delivery network (CDN) service.
+CloudFront offers low latency and high transfer speeds during website rendering.
 <br>

 # Technology Stack